 The department views field and laboratory experiences as being critical for a modern science education.
 Therefore, at least five of the core and elective biology courses that students complete must include laboratory experiences.
 For example, students completing the core courses with Cells and Heredity Lab (BIOL A107) and Biology of Organisms Lab (BIOL A109) will have taken two laboratory courses toward this requirement.
 They then will need to ensure that at least three of the elective courses they select include laboratories.

 Research experiences are invaluable to the education of a biologist.
 Students may elect to conduct original research under faculty guidance in an independent study format in three courses.
 Research Proposal (BIOL A400), Independent Research (BIOL A401), and Research Thesis (BIOL A402).
 Students present their findings in a departmental seminar and write their results in a thesis format at the completion of their project.

-All candidates for graduation must successfully complete comprehensive exit examinations during their senior year.
+All candidates for graduation must successfully complete comprehensive exit examinations during their Junior year.

 Departmental Honors Program

 Students who complete original research projects (see Undergraduate Research, above) and maintain 3.0 in both their Loyola cumulative and in their biology major course work are awarded departmental honors in biology.

 Biological Sciences is one of the majors identified by the Louisiana Board of Elementary and Secondary Education (Page 4 of Bulletin 746) for which students can seek secondary grades certification (grades 6-12).
 Students preparing for certification in this area complete the major courses plus the focus-area courses for teacher education.
 See the degree plan here, and the list of teacher-education course descriptions here.